Cpymadtools

 This routine makes use of some matching tricks and uses the SUMM table’s dqmin variable for the matching.
 It should be considered a helpful little trick, but it is not a perfect solution.

-• tolerance (float) -- tolerance for successfull matching.
+• tolerance (float) -- Tolerance for successfull matching.
 Defaults to \(10^{-21}\).

 Example